playframework/play-generated-docs/manual/scalaGuide/tutorials/todolist/ScalaTodoList.md

 Now that Play is correctly installed, it’s time to create the new application.
 Creating a Play application is pretty easy and fully managed by the Play command line utility.
 That allows for standard project layouts between all Play applications.

-On the command line and type:
+On the command line type:

 ```
 $ play new todolist
 ```

-It will prompt you for a few question.
+It will prompt you for a few questions.
 Select the _Create a simple Scala application_ project template.

 [[images/new.png]]